yoannmoinet/nipplejs/README.md

 ### `options.dynamicPage` defaults to false
 Enable if the page has dynamically visible elements such as for Vue, React, Angular or simply some CSS hiding or showing some DOM.

+### `options.follow` defaults to false
+Enable if the joystick must follow the thumbstick when it reaches the border.

 ----